nate01776/speq/README.md

 In addition the describing the APIs themselves, SPEQ can:

-- Describe functional test
-- Describe integration tests
+- Describe API Tests
-- Describe virtualized services
+- Describe Virtualized Services
-- , security and performance as well as virtualized instances of your services.

 # What APIs does SPEQ support?
 The goal of SPEQ is to support any client/server based service.
 Examples of supported APIs include: